Inside: Learn what task paralysis is, how it relates to ADHD, and analysis paralysis. Plus, how to save yourself if you experience task paralysis.

 Let me tell you, I feel you.
 I have ADHD too and often experience these things too.
 And, as an adult, the stakes are higher.
 That helps sometimes but it can also add to the stress level.

-Sometimes I’m overwhelmed by what I have to do in the evening for my kids.
-So I remind myself that K has to be fed (he’s tube fed) and requires his medication or he will be in a crisis.
+Sometimes I’m overwhelmed by what I must do for my kids in the evening.
+So I remind myself that K has to be fed (he’s tube-fed) and requires his medication, or he will be in a crisis.
 That motivates me but stresses me out.

-So I take it one step further and remind myself that while I have a lot to do, I do this successfully every evening.
+So I take it one step further and remind myself that while I have much to do, I do this successfully every evening.
 But I’ll offer more tips on overcoming task paralysis below.

 What is Task Paralysis?